-Industrial Relations and Human Resource Management» open the printable major» search for more Areas of Study
+Human Resource Management and Industrial Relations» open the printable major» search for more Areas of Study

-The Industrial Relations and Human Resource Management major provides students with a critical understanding of contemporary and historical management practices, as well as employee relations and theories of organisational behavior.
-There is also a focus on industrial relations and various personnel/human resource activities in an organisation.
+The Human Resource Management and Industrial Relations major provides students with a critical understanding of contemporary and historical management practices, as well as employee relations and theories of organisational behaviour.
+It will equip students with the skills to positively influence an organisation’s productivity, employee relations, advocacy, diversity and training, with a focus on linking people-related activities to business strategy.

-Students undertaking this major will find employment in a wide range of areas, including government departments, private organisations, and recruitment and consultation agencies.
+Students undertaking this major enjoy a high rate of employment in a wide range of areas, including the various levels of businesses, unions, non-profit organisations and government.

 A placement elective is available to Bachelor of Social Science students, which involves completing a social science research project with a relevant organisation.

-For more information about Industrial Relations and Human Resource Management, visit the Newcastle Business School site.
+For more information about Human Resource Management and Industrial Relations, visit the Newcastle Business School site.

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Postgraduate and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
-Some of the future options following the Bachelor of Social Science (Industrial Relations and Human Resource Management) include:
+Some of the future options for graduates with a major in Human Resource Management and Industrial Relations include:

 Honours: Bachelor of Social Science (Honours)